Philippines tourist visa requirements are fairly clear and easy to understand. Most nationalities are visa-exempt for stays up to 30 days.

 Apply in person

 Philippines tourist visa can only be applied in person.
-Check your nearest consulate website to see if you need to take an appointment.
+Check your nearest consulate website to see if you need to schedule an appointment first.

 Apply by mail